mary-clayton/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It stands for document Object Model and it is the interface to web pages.

 2. What is an event?

+DOM events are actions that happen as a result of a change of elements of a DOM tree.

-3. What is an event listener?
+1. What is an event listener?

+Event listeners are actions that are triggered when the user interacts with a specific part of the webpage.

-4. Why would we convert a NodeList into an Array?
+2. Why would we convert a NodeList into an Array?

+It is better to convert NodeLists because there’s less work being done by using array methods rather than for loops.

-5. What is a component?
+3. What is a component?

+A component is a small piece of a larger whole.
+It allow you to create reusable, custom elements and use them in web apps.

 ### Git Set up